 He built the harbour, and imported raw materials from the Baltic to feed the cloth, rope and ironware factories he also built here.
 These were operated by workers brought in from all parts of the Highlands.
 There has been a ferry port here for many centuries.
 The village lay on the main coastal route north from Inverness, and formed a key staging post in the pilgrimage undertaken by many to the Chapel of St Duthac at Tain.

 The building in 1982 of the A9 crossings of the Cromarty and Beauly Firths made the road links a much better option than they had been before.
-But a car ferry still operates seasonally between Cromarty and Nigg.
-The vessel used, the Cromarty Queen, can carry four cars or 50 foot passengers, and has been in service since 2011, when it replaced an even smaller vessel, the Cromarty Rose, which could only carry two cars.
-More information about the ferry including current timetables and fares, can be found on its website.
+But until the end of the 2014 season a car ferry still operated seasonally between Cromarty and Nigg.
+The vessel used, the Cromarty Queen, could carry four cars or 50 foot passengers, and had been in service since 2011, when it replaced an even smaller vessel, the Cromarty Rose, which could only carry two cars.
+In May 2015 it was announced that the berth used by the ferry in Cromarty harbour was no longer available, and the service would not operated during the 2015 season.
+It is unclear what the longer term future holds for the ferry.

 Cromarty Firth has long been an important haven, being sheltered, deep, easily defended and very large.
 This was recognised by the Royal Navy through both first and second world wars.
 In more recent decades it has been associated with the North Sea oil boom, with both Nigg and Invergordon being used as service and construction yards.
 For many years this was signified by the string of rigs moored along the length of the Firth and readily visible from Cromarty.
 The rise in oil prices meant that by early 2007 the world demand for oil rigs was very high and there was no longer a surplus needing to be parked here.
 A number have since returned.